tangramcompression/tangram_compression/README.md

 cmake -G "Visual Studio 17 2022" ../
 ```

-3.The compiler must be enabled with the -O3/-O2 optimization (otherwise the runtime will be very long).

 ## Compression Demo

 Run the example project, located under the "example" folder in the root directory.